 Pay phones are located in all residence halls.
-Until you know your extension, you may be reached through the central college number (703) 362-6000.
+Until you know your hall extension, you may be reached through the central college number (703) 362-6000.
 After 11:30 p.m., the central number may handle only emergencies.
 Application forms for a private telephone may be picked up at the college switchboard office when you arrive on campus.
 The C & P Telephone Company will install a private telephone in your room, with permission from your parents.

-LAUNDRY Self-service coin operated washing and drying machines are located in Tinker, the Apartments, and the Laundromat.
+Self-service coin operated LAUNDRY washing and drying machines are located in Tinker, the Apartments, and the Laundromat.
 The Laundromat also handles commercial service for laundry, dry cleaning, and storage.

-STORAGE Storage rooms may be used at your own risk for luggage, etc. Some articles may be stored over the summer provided they are fully secured and clearly labeled.
+Storage rooms may be used STORAGE at your own risk for luggage, etc. Some articles may be stored over the summer provided they are fully secured and clearly labeled.

-Cars and bikes may be CARS AND BIKES kept on campus, however, they must be registered with the college Security Police.
+CARS AND BIKES Cars and bikes may be kept on campus, however, they must be registered with the college Security Police.
 Automobile registration depends on proof of adequate insurance and liability, and a fee is charged (\$25.00).
 There is no fee charged for bike registration.
 If you bring your bike, bring a chain lock and plastic cover.

-HEALTH

-Hollins has an infirmary, a college physician, full-time nursing staff, and a college psychiatrist.
+HEALTH Hollins has an infirmary, a college physician, full-time nursing staff, and a college psychiatrist.
 All correspondence concerning your mental or physical health should be directed to Dr. Harry Yates, College Physician.

-Your health report must be returned to the office of the college physician prior to September 1, 1979.
-Students are not allowed to register for classes unless this form is on file.
+Your health form must be returned to the office of the college physician prior to September 1, 1980.
+Students may not register for classes if this form is not on file.